nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Owe tuition fees

-The owe command is used to track the amount of tuition fee owed by a student.
+The owe command is part of UGTeach's payment tracking feature.
+It is used to track the amount of tuition fee owed by a student.
 The `OweCommandParser` is responsible for parsing the user input and creating an `OweCommand` object.
 The `OweCommand` object is then executed by the `Logic` component.

 `OweCommandParser` obtains the `INDEX` of the student and the values corresponding to the prefix `hr/` from the user input.
 The `OweCommandParser` will enforce the following constraints:
 * The `INDEX` must be a positive integer.